ladybug-tools/ladybug-web/analemma-3d/readme.md

 ### Vision

-* To experience, understand and make more useful the powers of sunlight
+* To experience, understand and make more useful the characteristics and power of sunlight
+* To help designers plan for sunlight - or lack of it

 ### Features